alexreisner/geocoder/README.md

 Caching
 -------

-It's a good idea, when relying on any external service, to cache retrieved data.
-When implemented correctly it improves your app's response time and stability.
-It's easy to cache geocoding results with Geocoder, just configure a cache store:
+When relying on any external service, it's always a good idea to cache retrieved data.
+When implemented correctly, it improves your app's response time and stability.
+It's easy to cache geocoding results with Geocoder -- just configure a cache store:

     Geocoder.configure(:cache => Redis.new)